 We conducted a series of experiments in various poor villages in rural Egypt with the help of the Egyptian Ministry of Local Development (MoLD).
-Employees of MoLD, whom the local villagers trust as providers of microloans, were trained to conduct the experiments using the design and instructions translated in Appendix 3.
-In discussions with the experimenters and their senior leadership, we noted enthusiasm that the proposed model may improve on their current microfinance model in two ways: (1) reduce bureaucratic layers by relying on self organization of the community through their existing RoSCA and social networks, and (2) lower likelihood that RoSCA-based finance can drive the poor into debt traps, which some of the MoLD employees worried may be a very real possibility.
-In the meantime, many of the experimenters and senior leadership had healthy skepticism about the attractiveness of formalized RoSCAs: "Why wouldn't the borrowers set them up
+The Employees of MoLD, whom the local villagers trust as providers of microloans, because of their official posts, were trained to conduct the experiments using the design and instructions translated in Appendix 3.
+In discussions with the experimenters and their senior leadership, we noted enthusiasm that the proposed model may improve on their current microfinance model in two ways: 19 (1) reduce bureaucratic layers by relying on self organization of the community through their existing RoSCA and social networks, and (2) lower likelihood that RoSCA-based finance can drive the poor into debt traps, which some of the MoLD employees worried may be a very real possibility.
+20